 Older siblings just take it upon themselves to talk for their younger brothers and sisters, and, for a time, this becomes the norm in the household.

-In the same way, a parent who is so in tune with his or her child’s needs is often able to meet those needs before the child can verbalize them.
+In the same way, a parent who is so in tune with their child’s needs can often meet those needs before the child can verbalize them.

 2. Impairment in Hearing